osquery/osquery/docs/wiki/installation/cli-flags.md

 The normal level allows for 10 restarts if the limits are violated.
 The restrictive allows for only 4, then the service will be disabled.
 For both there is a linear backoff of 5 seconds, doubling each retry.

-It is better to set the level to disabled `-1` compared to disabling the watchdog outright as the worker/watcher concept is used for extensions autoloading too.
+It is better to set the level to disabled (`-1`) rather than disabling the watchdog outright, as the worker/watcher concept is used for extensions autoloading too.

 The watchdog "profiles" can be overridden for Memory and CPU Utilization.

 `--watchdog_memory_limit=0`